 Consistent with the purposes of the United Nations, including to maintain international peace and security, States should cooperate in developing and applying measures to increase stability and security in the use of ICTs and to prevent ICT practices that are acknowledged to be harmful or that may pose threats to international peace and security; (2015 ¶13(a)).

 This norm is general in nature.
-The implementation of the entire range of norms, as well as the specific guidance provided below, will contribute to the further operationalisation of this norm.
+The implementation of the entire range of norms, as well as the specific guidance provided below, will contribute to the further operationalisation of this norm States should take a collaborative approach to working with each other and with non-governmental stakeholders, including industry, academia and civil society.

+To do so, States should, as appropriate, and when possible:

+Adopt and implement comprehensive national cyber security strategies.
+Whenever possible, these should promote international cooperation on cybersecurity

+Establish and maintain incident-response functions, for example, Computer Emergency Response Teams (CERTs) which are able to coordinate, share good practices, and cooperate in response to ICT incidents.

+Publish statements to the effect that they will act in accordance with the framework of responsible State behavior in cyberspace, as articulated in the 2015 UN GGE report

+Participate in regional and bilateral initiatives that aim to develop and implement confidence-building measures.

 Member States should be encouraged to compile and streamline the information that they present on their implementation of the accepted norms.

 In case of ICT incidents, States should consider all relevant information, including the larger context of the event, the challenges of attribution in the ICT environment and the nature and extent of the consequences (2015 ¶13(b)).